prebid/prebid-cache-java/README.md

 ```

 ### _Cache Configuration_
-Prebid cache uses Aerospike as a default cache implementation but also supports Redis and Apache Ignite.
-For switching from Aerospike
+Enable **one and only one** backend in your application properties (Redis, Aerospike, or Apache Ignite).
+If none or more than one are configured, startup will fail.
-to Redis replace next:
+Prebid cache uses Aerospike as a default cache implementation.

-_application.yml:_
+Pick exactly one of the following in the _application.yml:_
 ```yaml
  spring.aerospike.host: value
 ```

-with
+or

 ```yaml
  spring.redis.host: value